-Students can select 60 credits from the list of Guided Options below and 30 credits from the list of Postgraduate Open Options.
+Select 90 credits from the list below, these may include 30 credits of approproate level language aquisition modules and 30 credits from the list of Postgraduate Open Options.

 The information on the programme page reflects the intended programme structure against the given academic session.
 If you are a current student you can find structure information on the previous year link at the top of the page or through your Department.
 Please read the important notice regarding changes to programmes and modules.